Thompson-Herah Crowned Sprint Queen As Biless Olympics Teeters - UrduPoint

 Djokovic then pulled out of the mixed doubles bronze-medal match citing a left shoulder injury, raising concerns over his US Open campaign in month's time.

-Belinda Bencic of Switzerland was playing Marketa Vondrousova of the Czech Republic in the women's singles final.
+Belinda Bencic beat Marketa Vondrousova of the Czech Republic to become the first Swiss to win the women's singles final.

 Earlier, two-time individual triathlon medallist Jonny Brownlee finally won gold when he led Britain to victory in the inaugural mixed relay.